 - Job Opportunities Available Only to College Graduates.
 Why are adult college degree programs (for the 25 and older crowd) growing so fast?
 While not the only answer, “More and better job opportunities” is often cited.

 - Impact on Lifetime Earnings.
-The average lifetime earnings difference between a high school and bachelor’s degree graduate over the course of one’s lifetime ranges from $650,000 6 to $1,000,000.
-7 The Bureau of Labor Statistics provides further earnings comparisons based on level of education here.
+The average lifetime earnings difference between a high school and bachelor’s degree graduate over the course of one’s lifetime is approximately $900,000.4 The Bureau of Labor Statistics provides further earnings comparisons based on level of education here.